 The DLF Program

-As a program of the Council on Library and Information Resources (CLIR), the DLF is overseen by the CLIR Board and guided by the DLF Advisory Committee.
-Its activities are guided primarily by the DLF program director and DLF community members, in partnership with the broader digital library community.
+The DLF is lead by the DLF Program Director, with guidance provided by the CLIR Board and its associated DLF Advisory Committee, in response and support of the work and contributions of DLF community members.
 Programmatic directions and initiatives are driven by discussions at the annual DLF Forum.
 Funding for DLF initiatives comes from membership dues and grants.
 For programmatic information, visit DLF on CLIR’s website.

 The DLF Forum